John Lewis says this year's Black Friday to exceed 2014

-LONDON (Reuters) - John Lewis [JLP.UL] [JLPLC.UL], Britain’s largest department store group by sales, has predicted this year’s Black Friday promotional event will be even bigger than 2014‘s, having said in January it might rein-in its participation.
+LONDON, Nov 11 (Reuters) - John Lewis , Britain’s largest department store group by sales, has predicted this year’s Black Friday promotional event will be even bigger than 2014‘s, having said in January it might rein-in its participation.

 Last year’s Black Friday delivered John Lewis’ most lucrative week in its 150-year-history.
 However, the employee-owned firm’s managing director, Andy Street, said the late November discounting day imported from the United States disrupted traditional Christmas trading patterns and may have to be tempered in 2015.